European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-server.md

 ## Mobile SDK Version

-This guide provides instructions for using version 1.2.0 or higher of either of these EUID mobile SDKs:
+This guide provides instructions for using either of these EUID mobile SDKs:

-- SDK for Android
+- SDK for Android (version 1.5.0 or higher)
-- SDK for iOS
+- SDK for iOS (version 1.7 0 or higher)

 For instructions for installing the correct SDK/version into your mobile app, see [Add the EUID Mobile SDK to Your Mobile App](#add-the-euid-mobile-sdk-to-your-mobile-app).